ministryofjustice/security-guidance/docs/email-blocklist-process.md

 If you believe that you cannot access justice services due to a blocklist, then you can request that a review of blocklist by the MoJ.

-Requests for review are assessed on an individual basis, working with the nformation disclosure team, to determine resolution steps.
+Requests for review are assessed on an individual basis, working with the information disclosure team, to determine resolution steps.

 ## Impact assessment